MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-ingestion/ingest-from-query.md

 ## Permissions

-To perform different actions on a table, specific permissions are required.
-The following list describes the permission requirements for the commands described in this document:
+To perform different actions on a table, specific permissions are required:

 * To add rows to an existing table using the `.append` command, you need a minimum of Table Ingestor permissions.
 * To create a new table using the various `.set` commands, you need a minimum of Database User permissions.